 All that said – there is much more to a web hosting company than simply price.
 Let’s look at other areas among the two companies.

-Like I’ve outlined in other web hosting company reviews, it’s useful to break web hosting features down into two different sets – a “core feature set” and a “bonus/premium feature set”.
+As I’ve outlined in my best web hosting reviews, it’s useful to break web hosting features down into two different sets – a “core feature set” and a “bonus/premium feature set”.

 I mentioned this idea in the Pricing section, but want to expand on it so that you can shop with a sharp eye for what you do/don’t need.